abhinav4848/Obsidian-Medicine/laxatives.md

 Decrease the surface tension of faecal mass and increase intestinal fluid in the stool, lubricating it, thus making it easier to pass

 ## Osmotic laxatives
-Lactulose, Macrogols (movicol, laxido), and Magnesium sulphate/hydroxide.
+Lactulose, Macrogols (cosmocol, movicol, laxido), and Magnesium sulphate/hydroxide.
 Draw fluid into the bowel and soften stools.
 Can lead to abdominal cramps, N/V/D.